rusith/URD/README.md

 #undo redo pattern for C# applications

-this is a basic undo pattern for C# applications. developed for use in GS subtitle project (not published) in this pattern when you want a undo / redo able action you will need to warp that action with using statement. as a example if you going to change a property you can do this
+this is a basic undo pattern for .NET applications. developed for use in GS subtitle project (not published) in this pattern when you want a undo / redo able action you will need to warp that action with using statement. as a example if you going to change a property you can do this